JesseHelmes/solar-furnace/README.txt

 Forge Discord: https://discord.gg/UvedJ9m

+Features
+- Blocks
+	- Solar furnace
+		- Does not requires Fuel
+		- Cooks anything that has a recipe for Minecraft furnace
+		- starts cooking when sun is up until it is down

+Planned features

 Known bugs
 - when using stairs (could be half blocks too) on furnace, it still receives sunlight (it is not a bug, it is a feature!)